Baseboard Repair Handyman in Queen Creek, AZ

 How much does baseboard repair cost?

-Depends on the scope.
-A simple re-securing of existing trim (finding and hitting studs, adding fasteners) might be $150 to $300 for a room.
-Replacing a 4-foot section with matching trim, caulk, and paint usually runs $400 to $700.
-We give you a quote after looking at the actual damage.
+Depends on what needs doing.
+Re-securing existing trim by finding studs and adding fasteners runs $150 to $300 for a room.
+Replacing a 4-foot section with matching trim, caulk, and paint usually costs $400 to $700.
+We quote after seeing the actual damage.

 Can you match my existing baseboard profile?

 Yes.
-We measure the profile, note the width and thickness, and source matching stock.
-MDF is easier to find matches for than specialty solid wood profiles.
-If your baseboard is a non-standard cut, we have a router and the skills to match it, though that takes longer and costs more.
+We measure the profile, note width and thickness, and source matching stock.
+MDF is easier to match than specialty solid wood profiles.
+Unusual cuts we can router match if needed, though that takes longer and costs more.

 Will my baseboard keep separating from the wall?